modmore/docs/en/01_Commerce/v1/01_Getting_Started/04_Cart_Checkout.md

 ## Next

-When you have your shop functional, let's end this tutorial with some notes about [extending Commerce](Extending_Commerce).
+When you have your shop functional, it's time to talk about the [next steps](Next_Steps).